aquilesC/aquiles.me/content/Guide on how to open-source projects.md

     - Github <- Where everyone hangs out
     - Gitlab <- Can be self-hosted, e.g. by a university or company
     - Bitbucket <- Is integrated with other tools that belong to Atlassian
-- This is not an introduction to Git! <- Can I assume people already know git?
+- This course is not an introduction to Git! <- Can I assume people already know git?
 - Readme!
 Create a description of the project, what it does, how it can be installed.
 Also, important, how to reach out!
 Screenshots!
 - Choosing a license: On what basis?
 Never lose track of the objectives you set up at the beginning.
 (In other words: [[Start with Why]] ;-)
 - Do you want people to contribute? <- Create contributor guidelines.
 If not sure, check other projects.